xAngad/yt-likes-percentage/README.md

 6. Click on the root folder once, and "Select" in your navigation window
 7. Open any [YouTube video](https://www.youtube.com/watch?v=dQw4w9WgXcQ) video to see it work!

+If it has any bugs, just reload the page.
+Something on YouTube's side can add an extra entry to the `sentiments` list, which results in the wrong labels being updated.
+Reloading returns `sentiments` to its correct length. :grinning:

 ## Demo

 ![Screenshot](./screenshots/like.png)